valencik/mastersAPSC/documents/thesis/thesis.md

 Bar charts and pie charts are introduced for visualizing the data.

 %- Motivation
-Through data summarization we can learn the first-order characteristics of the data set.
+Through data summarization we can reveal first-order characteristics of the data set.
-Our goal was to obtain a broad perspective of its structure and composition.
+Our goal was to make available a broad perspective of its structure and composition.

 ## Data Composition and Queries
 We can construct queries to reveal the composition of the NSR data.